HoiJean/djangoforbeginners-book/manuscript/ch4.md

 Time for our second test.
 The first test was on the model but now we want test our one and only page: the homepage.
 Specifically, we want to test that it exists (throws an HTTP 200 response), uses the `home` view, and uses the `home.html` template.

-We'll need to add one more import at the top `reverse` and a brand new class `HomePageViewTest` to do this.
+We'll need to add one more import at the top for `reverse` and a brand new class `HomePageViewTest` for our test.

 {title="Code",lang="python"}
 ~~~~~~~~